Prozi/jsdom-global/README.md

 # jsdom-global

-> Enables DOM in Node.js
+> Enable DOM in Node.js ~ This is a fork locking its version @ 3.0.2 for pixi-shim package

 jsdom-global will inject `document`, `window` and other DOM API into your Node.js environment.
 Useful for running, in Node.js, tests that are made for browsers.